 - Dog licensing is mandatory - cat licensing is voluntary.
 All dogs over the age of 4 months must be licensed within 30 days.
 Pet owners moving into the area must also license within 30 days.
-A current rabies vaccination certificate is required to license your pet.
+A current rabies vaccination (if your dog's rabies vaccination expires July 1- October 1 of the licensing year you must bring your rabies shot current) and micro-chipping certificates are required to license your pet.

 Barking DogsBarking dog issues can be real nuisances and difficult to resolve.
 We recommend speaking to your neighbor direclty to inform them of the issue (they may be unaware).
 If this doesn't correct the issue, you can contact KPD's non-emergency number (897-2931) to report the issue.

 In the case of a dog barking call, KPD will use discretion when determining a problem.
 Dogs barking to protect property are not in violation of City ordinance.
 The responding officer will make contact with the complaining party, then complete an investigation of the concern.
 The officer will attempt to make contact with the pet owner to resolve the issue.
 Only after the issue goes unabated will monetary citations be issued.

 Leash LawLeash law means anytime your dog is outside a fenced enclosure it is required to be on a leash.
 The only exception in the City is the official off-leash dog park located on Laurel St.